cardsfromtheedge/cardsfromtheedge.github.io/_posts/2016-06-11-wobbles-away-from-the-edge.md

 not good self-care is to allow the sadness to take hold and start to eat away at you.
 That’s when, getting out in nature is such a great natural remedy and counting your blessings however small they may seem can really help.
-So for now, the sunshine has returned in my heart and when the darkness descends again, I’ll remind myself of this blog and hopefully I’ll be grateful for my own musings :-)  As always with gratitude and remember the sun always shines behind the clouds however dark they may appear…… and will return to warm you once again.
+So for now, the sunshine has returned in my heart and when the darkness descends again, I’ll remind myself of this blog and hopefully I’ll be grateful for my own musings :smile:  As always with gratitude and remember the sun always shines behind the clouds however dark they may appear…… and will return to warm you once again.